|THE MIRACLES, SIGNS AND

 We propose to examine the above positions in the following manner.
 Let us stipulate, for example, that position #1 is correct (signs were necessary to authenticate God's spoken message because the Scriptures had not yet been committed to writing).
 If this position is correct one might logically expect that starting with Acts 2 (A.D.
 29) and ending with the writing of the Apocalypse (A.D.
 95), miraculous signs would either gradually taper off during that 66 year timeframe, or continue strongly throughout the period, then suddenly cease once the canon of Scripture was completed.
 That scenario may be illustrated by one of the following two charts:

-Scenario 1b: Signs are relatively constant during the 66 year period while the canon of Scripture is incomplete, but suddenly cease once all books of the Bible are written.
+Another way to visualize this is by assuming that signs are relatively constant during the 66 year period while the canon of Scripture is incomplete, but suddenly cease once all books of the Bible are written.

 Theory 3: The Acts 28:28 theory stipulates that signs and wonders were an integral part of God's dealings with the Jews during the period when He was making a bona fide offer of the millennial kingdom to Israel (Acts 2 - 7).
 It holds that this program directed at Israel was fully in effect during the entire book of Acts.
 The signs and wonders were equally valid while Israel was in the process of being hardened and blinded (Acts 8 - 28), but once Israel was blinded with finality and its covenant relationship with God was terminated these signs abruptly ceased.
 They did not 'gradually' cease.
 These signs were fully active from Acts 2 - 28, and abruptly ceased only when the Jewish leaders at Rome, the last outpost of Judaism had decisively rejected the works of the Holy Ghost and the millennial kingdom was placed in abeyance.
 If the Acts 28:28 theory is correct we would expect that signs and wonders would continue at a more or less constant level throughout the entire book of Acts, but would abruptly cease, never to be mentioned in Scriptures written subsequent to Acts 28:28.
 This theory is illustrated in the following chart: